twallema/Cornell-hierarchDENV/data/README.md

 ### DENV datasus

-These data are partly confidential.
+These data are partly confidential and can be found on the Bento lab box.

 ## Interim